Article top media content

 UEFA’s strategy for the future

 In addition to governance reforms, Mr Čeferin’s presidency has been marked by his commitment to the continual forward momentum of UEFA and European football.
 UEFA’s overall strategy for 2019–24, unveiled in spring 2019, is designed to ensure that UEFA remains true to its core values as the governing body of European football.
-The strategy is based on four main pillars: football; trust; competitiveness and prosperity – and focuses on increasing participation, improving good governance at all levels, allowing teams more opportunities to play competitive matches and enhancing engagement for football fans around the world.
+The strategy, which is built on five pillars – football, trust, competitiveness, prosperity and responsibility – focuses on increasing participation, improving good governance at all levels, allowing teams more opportunities to play competitive matches and enhancing engagement for football fans around the world.
 It calls for all football stakeholders to work together in a spirit of cooperation and togetherness – with the overall well-being of the European game always in mind.

 Supporting social responsibility

-Aleksander Čeferin was voted sports personality of the year in 2016 by Slovenian sports newspaper Ekipa SN, in a poll of newspaper journalists and readers.
-In January 2019, SportsPro Media included Mr Ceferin in the list of the most influential people in the sports industry.
+In 2016, Slovenian sports newspaper Ekipa Sr named Mr Čeferin as sports personality of the year following a poll of newspaper journalists and readers.
+SportsPro Media included Mr Ceferin on its January 2019 list of the most influential people in the sports industry.
 The UEFA President was also selected as one of the people of 2018 by the influential World Soccer magazine.

 The UEFA President represents UEFA and chairs the UEFA Congress, as well as meetings of the UEFA Executive Committee.
 In the event of a tie in any vote, the president has the casting vote.